ppy/osu-wiki/wiki/Reporting_bad_behaviour/Abuse/en.md

 Nothing you send to [abuse@ppy.sh](mailto:abuse@ppy.sh) will ever be shared with anybody else other than him.

-## Someone's made inappropriate sexual advances or remarks towards me!
+## Someone's made inappropriate sexual advances or remarks towards me! {id=sexual-advances}

 Scroll through the sub-headings below to find out what to do, depending on where this all happened.

-### In the in-game chat
+### In the in-game chat {id=chat}

+*Caution: The `!report` command **does not work** in osu!(lazer), and such reports will be visible to everyone!
+Use [the report menu](/wiki/Reporting_bad_behaviour#lazer-reports) instead.*

 Immediately block the user by right-clicking their username and selecting `Ignore User`.

 You should also report them immediately by clicking the `Report User` button and filling in the prompts.

 You can also report the user by typing `!report <person> <problem>`, where `<person>` is the username of the person causing you problems, and `<problem>` is a short explanation of the problems.
 If there are spaces in the person's username, please replace them with underscores (`_`).

 If you feel the remarks/advances were highly inappropriate or you are an underage user, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible.

-### In a public post on the osu! forums
+### In a public post on the osu! forums {id=forums}

 [Report the post](/wiki/Reporting_bad_behaviour#forum) to our [Global Moderation Team](/wiki/People/Global_Moderation_Team) as soon as possible.

 To do so, click the `Report post` button in the top right corner of the forum post.

-Alternatively, click the username of any GMT member in the list on that page.
+If the post isn't gone within a reasonable timeframe, click the username of any GMT member in the list on that page.
 This will take you to their profile.
-If you are unsure of who to click, just use [this link instead](https://osu.ppy.sh/users/5999631).
+Alternatively, you can use [this link instead](https://osu.ppy.sh/groups/4) and click on any currently online user.

 Click the button with an envelope in it just below the user's country flag.
 This will take you to the chat screen.

-Paste a link to the forum post that contains the problematic content and tell the GMT a little bit about what's going on.
-They will remove the post for you as soon as they are able.
+Paste a link to the forum post that contains the problematic content and tell the GMT member a little bit about what's going on.
+They will remove the post for you as soon as they are able to.

 If the post still isn't gone within a reasonable timeframe, please send an email to [abuse@ppy.sh](mailto:abuse@ppy.sh) containing as much information as possible.

-### On a public osu!–related Discord server
+### On a public osu!–related Discord server {id=discord}

 Immediately block the user by right-clicking their username and selecting `Block` in the drop-down list that appears.